 If you don’t already have a pet, consider going to a local rescue or shelter.
 There are thousands of dogs and cats out there in need of good homes.
-By choosing a rescued animal, you’ll be bettering their lives just as much as they’ll be bettering yours…
+By choosing a rescued animal, you’ll be bettering their lives just as much as they’ll be bettering yours.

-ESAs in Canada: How to Get Connected Today!
+ESAs in Canada: How to Get Connected Today?

-Currently, we are only servicing British Columbia.
 We are invoking the Human Rights Code when we issue these letters.
 The Human Rights Code provides the broadest protections to service animal users, as it extends the right to be free from discrimination, harassment, and reprisal in all of the social areas covered by the Code, including services, goods and facilities, accommodation, contracts, employment, and vocational associations.
 We are also fully aware and understand that an ESA does not have to be honored and can be denied.
 We make sure to let our clients know this.
 There is no legal obligation for the other party to approve an ESA request, but they may be motivated to do so on compassionate grounds.
 Animals that have little training, are poorly behaved or have damaged property will be rejected.